closeio/ciso8601/README.rst

 Since it's written as a C module, it is much faster than other Python libraries.
 Tested with Python 2.7, 3.4, 3.5, 3.6, 3.7, 3.8.

+**Note:** ciso8601 doesn't support the entirety of the ISO 8601 spec, `only a popular subset`_.

 .. _ISO 8601: https://en.wikipedia.org/wiki/ISO_8601
 .. _RFC 3339: https://tools.ietf.org/html/rfc3339

+.. _`only a popular subset`: https://github.com/closeio/ciso8601#supported-subset-of-iso-8601

 (Interested in working on projects like this? `Close`_ is looking for `great engineers`_ to join our team)